Šumice, Belgrade: History

 Šumice originated in the 1950s.
 It was an effort to create the forested belt around the Belgrade (for example, Banjica Forest was created as a part of the same project).

 Wildlife

 The park is inhabited by hedgehogs and bats, but the main attraction in the park are the squirrels which often leave the park and climb on the trees in people's yards.
-Woodpeckers and blue tits, living in the park in the 1980s, are not seen anymore.
-By 2017 hedgehogs and squirrels also disappeared from the forest.
+Woodpeckers and blue tits can be frequently seen in the park.

 Characteristics

 The park consists of two parts, separated by the Vojvode Toze street into western (larger) and eastern sections.

 In the 1990s, in the general air of lawlessness, attempts were made to build concrete objects (shops, kiosks, etc.) in the park itself, but eventually they were removed.
 In spring 2007, the park was reconstructed.
 Maps, new wooden gazebos, benches, trash cans and children playgrounds were placed, while a new trim trail through the park was arranged.

 The total forested area covers 14.38 ha.
 Main bulk of the park covers an area of 9.8 ha, has almost 7 km of paths, and over 2,900 individual trees.
 They mostly include ash, black locust, oak and maple.
 After several consecutive dry years, almost 200 maple trees withered by 2013 and were replaced with the over 300 seedlings.
 Another reconstruction began in September 2019.
 New objects include 25 rest pavilions, both open and covered, chess tables, new drainage system and lights.
 Though the deadline was 31 December 2019, the works continued well into 2020.
 Works included construction of the children's playground and exercise attraction "Drveni grad" ("Woodville").